LEVIXDDLMAO/Doing-sum/README.md

-People who want to contribute to this can ask on a issue or contact me on Discord.
+People who want to contribute to this can ask on a issue or contact me on Discord. (its Juarez2010#2344)

 This is being remastered and remade.